nuodb/nuodb-cp-docs/content/docs/administration/troubleshoot/domaincomponentunreadyreplicas.md

 To manually evaluate the conditions for this alert follow the steps below.

-Domain which has a component with unready replicas will have the `Ready` status condition set to `False`.
+A domain, which has a component with unready replicas, will have the `Ready` status condition set to `False`.
 List all unready domains.

 ```sh